abihassen/abihassen.github.io/_posts/1970-01-01-Books-and-Authors.md

 * Piketty, Thomas — Capital and Ideology
 * Pikovsky, Arkady & Rosenblum, Michael & Kurths, Jürgen — Synchronization: A Universal Concept in Nonlinear Sciences
 * Pistor, Katharina — The Code of Capital
-* Press, South End & Hooks, Bell — Feminist Theory From Margin to Center
+* hooks, bell — Feminist Theory From Margin to Center
 * Rawls, John & 20000710rawls, John & Rawls, Professor John — A Theory of Justice
 * Reardon, Jenny — The Postgenomic Condition: Ethics, Justice, and Knowledge after the Genome
 * Reed, Adolph L. — Class Notes: Posing as Politics and Other Thoughts on the American Scene